Group Living Rules

 Current Rules and Definitions

 Denver's rules on residential uses were adopted by City Council in February 2021.
-The information on this page reflects current Denver law and addresses common misconceptions about what is and is not allowed.
+The information on this page reflects current Denver law.

 Household Living